 Gaijatra festival being observed today

-KATHMANDU: Denizens of Kathmandu Valley are celebrating the traditional festival of 'Gaijatra' in memory of the deceased member of their families.
+KATHMANDU: Denizens of Kathmandu Valley are celebrating the traditional festival of Gaijatra, also known as cow festival, in memory of the demised members of their families.

-According to the lunar calendar, Gaijatra festival falls on the first day of the waning moon in the month of the Bhadra (Bhadra Shukla Pratipada).
+According to the lunar calendar, the festival falls on the first day of the waning moon on Bhadra Shukla Pratipada.

-Gaijatra derives its name from the religious belief that the deceased, during their journey to heaven, cross a river by grabbing the tail of a cow.
+As the saying goes, the festival derives its name from the religious belief that the deceased, during their journey to heaven, crosses a legendary river by grabbing the tail of a cow.

-The then King of the Malla dynasty, Pratap Malla, started the festival to express that there are many others suffering from the pain of losing a dear one when his queen lamented over the death of their son, Chakravatendra Malla.
+The then King of the Malla dynasty, Pratap Malla started the festival to show the pain of demise of the one nearest and dearest when wife of King Pratap Malla lamented over the death of her son.